What is a Trustee in Bankruptcy?

 Here’s a list of do’s and don’ts to help you know exactly who you’re dealing with:

-- DO check if the company you’re dealing with is a registered bankruptcy trustee firm.
+- DO check if the company you’re dealing with is a registered trustee firm.
 You can do this on the AFSA website.
 If you’re dealing with a legit trustee – you’ll find the business name and trustee’s name(s) listed.
 If they’re not listed, they’re not the real McCoy.

 - DON’T pay thousands of dollars upfront for help completing bankruptcy paperwork.
 A lot of the businesses offering this service aren’t regulated so you’re potentially at risk of receiving dodgy bankruptcy advice!
 If what they’re saying doesn’t sound right to you, go with your gut – your intuition is probably spot-on.